surniaulula/wpsso/readme.txt

 * Custom settings and meta tag values for each Post, Page, and custom post type.
 * Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
 * Support for embedded videos in content text (iframe and object HTML tags).
-* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://surniaulula.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://surniaulula.com/codex/plugins/wpsso/installation/integration/) for details).
+* **Integrates with 3rd party plugins and services for additional image, video, product, and content information** (see [About Pro Modules](http://wpsso.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://wpsso.com/codex/plugins/wpsso/installation/integration/) for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
-	* Plugins
+	* Supported 3rd Party Plugins
 		* All in One SEO Pack
 		* bbPress
 		* BuddyPress